MicrosoftDocs/learn/learn-pr/cela-accessibility/gaming-assistive-technologies/includes/01-gaming-software.md

 :::image type="content" source="../media/color-filters-two.png" alt-text="The Xbox Accessibility Color Filters settings screen is shown.
 The list box Correction type: Red-green (protanopia) is shown.
 The slider, Intensity is shown and is set to the maximum value.
 Below it is a slider labeled, Color boost which is set roughly between the minimum and maximum values.
 Below that, is a Restore defaults button.
 To the right are three circles, each divided into three equal segments of different colors.
 The circles are labels Deuteranopia, Protanopia, and Tritanopia respectively.
 Below the circles, a colorful image of an Xbox controller is displayed.
 Next to it is a grid of colors representing the colors of the rainbow, from red to purple.
 Text on the screen reads, “Before selecting a correction, identify the circle whose three colors look most similar.
 Then choose the correction named for that circle.":::

 As a general rule, however, color filters at the platform or game level should not be considered a solution for players with color blindness.
 This is because color filters can impact other visual aspects of a game in unintended ways.
 This can end up making some visual components more difficult to see for certain players depending on the severity of their colorblindness.
-Instead, a better options is to offer players color pallettes to choose from that individually change the color of specific elements.
+Instead, a better option is to offer players color palettes to choose from that individually change the color of specific elements.

 :::image type="content" source="../media/halo-pallette-2.png" alt-text="A screenshot of the Halo 5 accessibility menu.
 Under the visuals tab, the player can choose from a variety of colors for the enemy UI color, friendly UI color, and fireteam marker color options.":::